erebys-2/fire_burdened/README.txt

 RUNNING GAME:
 ------------------------------------------------------------------------------------------------

 Open game_window.py in your IDE and run it.
+Or
+Open command prompt and cd to the fire_burdened folder; type "python game_window.py".

 ------------------------------------------------------------------------------------------------
 HOW TO PLAY: